Services we offer

 The site is located prominently at the intersection of Ocean Boulevard and Scholefield Road, with the latter road being one of the main entrances into the predominantly residential areas of Seacliff Park, Kingston Park and Marino, and to a lesser extent Hallett Cove.
 The Boral Linwood Quarry access road is located adjacent the southern boundary of the site.

-The remaining buildings and site conditions create a visually derelict appearance to the land, which has been a major issue for residents in the surrounding suburbs for many years.
+The visually derelict appearance to the land has been a major issue for residents in the surrounding suburbs for many years.
 In addition there are known issues in relation to contamination and stormwater on the site and existing issues with traffic management in the surrounding area.

-Redevelopment of the site provides an opportunity to address many of the issues associated with the site (contamination, stormwater, etc.)
+In addition, the proposed redevelopment of the site provides an opportunity to address many of the issues associated with the site (contamination, stormwater, etc.).